 Traveling with three dogs became more of a chore, and while living in an apartment with one or two dogs is feasible, we soon realized that it was becoming difficult to manage them.

-That's how we started looking for a new home, possibly with a fenced garden, so that the dogs would be able to be more independent.
-It took us a few months but, eventually, thanks to a friend, we found a small house just a few miles away from town, with a nice fenced garden.
-Needless to say, the dogs loved it, and our life has changed a lot since then!
+That's when we started looking for a new home, possibly with a fenced garden, so that the dogs could be more independent.
+It took us a few months but eventually, thanks to a friend, we found a small house just a few kilometers away from town, with a small fenced garden.
+Needless to say, the dogs loved it from the very first day, and our life has changed a lot since then!

 This, in brief, is the story of how we ended up living in the country with our three lovely English cocker spaniels.

-In this website you will find the story of our life with Bamboo, Menta and Camomilla.
+This small website is the story of our life together with Bamboo, Menta and Camomilla.